Ranielle Ribeiro

-Ranielle Damaceno Ribeiro (born 25 August 1979) is a Brazilian professional football manager, currently in charge of Santa Cruz.
+Ranielle Damaceno Ribeiro (born 25 August 1979) is a Brazilian professional football coach and former futsal player.
+He is the current head coach of América de Natal.

 Career

 Born in Natal, Rio Grande do Norte, Ribeiro was a futsal player for hometown sides América de Natal and ABC before retiring.
 He later became a fitness coach at his last club, being also an interim manager on several occasions between 2011 and 2017.

 Ribeiro was definitely appointed manager of ABC on 29 November 2017, for the ensuing campaign.
 He was dismissed on 13 May 2019, and took over Lagarto on 24 October of that year.

 Ribeiro left Lagarto on 6 March 2020, as the club ended their activities for the season.
 He was named in charge of Anápolis on 18 November, but resigned the following 29 March.

 On 20 April 2021, Ribeiro was appointed manager of Série D side Campinense.
 On 17 November, after achieving promotion to the Série C, he renewed his contract for a further year.

 Ribeiro was sacked by Campinense on 3 July 2022, with the club in the relegation zone of the 2022 Série C.